 Teaching MVP Character that Leads to Trust

 In closing, this is why I stated from the beginning, fatherhood is earned.
-It takes an accumulation of work he had to put in, to produce a good product.
+It takes an accumulation of work he has to pour into his child(ren), to produce a good product.
 Like Mrs. Sonora Dodd, the founder of Father’s Day on June 19, 1910, she too was appreciative of her dad as an adult.
 Today, it is no different.
 Children grow up and become adults.
 They are equipped with whatever they were taught as a child, preteen and teenage years, good or bad.
 We're all a reflection of our upbringing and practice is where it all begins.
 Tell us what you think on Facebook.